4 Common Mistakes People Make Selling Probate Real Estate (And How to Avoid Them)

 Once you’ve got your list of agents nailed down, vet them further in the interview process by asking them:

-• How many probate transactions have you handled?
+- How many probate transactions have you handled?

-• What’s the difference between probate and traditional real estate sales?
+- What’s the difference between probate and traditional real estate sales?

-• Are you certified or educated in probate?
+- Are you certified or educated in probate?
 (Agents who’ve received this training are known as Certified Probate Real Estate Specialists and have the CPRES designation.)

 Mistake #2: Selling property in probate without authority

-“The Realtor is typically appointed the receiver,” Wages said.
+“The Realtor is typically appointed the receiver,” Wages says.
 “Then they make all the decisions to sell the estate for the most money in the fastest amount of time, provided the court agrees with clear and compelling evidence of why that particular strategy is the best way to go.”

-Prevention tactic: File your probate case with the court asap.
+Prevention tactic: File your probate case with the court ASAP

-If the paperwork has been filed correctly and everything goes according to plan, the court will sign an order deeming you the personal representative of the estate with a Letters of Administration (or Letters Testamentary if the estate doesn’t have a will.)
+If the paperwork has been filed correctly and everything goes according to plan, the court will sign an order deeming you the personal representative of the estate with a Letter of Administration (or Letters Testamentary if the estate doesn’t have a will.)

-At that point you’ll be legally able to sign a listing agreement with an agent and get the ball rolling on selling the property.
+At that point, you’ll be legally able to sign a listing agreement with an agent and get the ball rolling on selling the property.

 Mistake #3: Mishandling of real estate disclosures